 Welcome to the Dromana Pier Fishing Guide.
-Dromana is a popular township along the Mornington peninsula.
-Roughly 80 kilometers or 70 minutes away from Melbourne.
-The Dromana pier is located off Point Nepean Road and travels roughly 200 meters long pier over shallow water.
-It’s not quite as productive as neighboring piers Blairgowrie, Rye, and Sorrento but provides consistent fishing for garfish and squid.
-Watch the large boats in the nearby shipping channels or visit the annual spider crab migration and the entrance to Port Phillip bay directly opposite the Bellarine Peninsula.
-Many visitors travel up a little further to Portsea to catch the ferry between Portsea and Queenscliff.
+Dromana is a popular township along the Mornington Peninsula—roughly 80 kilometres or 70 minutes from Melbourne.
+Dromana Pier is off Point Nepean Road and travels approximately 200 meters long over shallow water.
+It’s less productive than neighbouring piers, Blairgowrie, Rye, and Sorrento, but provides consistent fishing for garfish and squid.
+Watch the large boats in the nearby shipping channels or visit the annual spider crab migration and the entrance to Port Phillip Bay directly opposite the Bellarine Peninsula.
+Many visitors travel further to Portsea to catch the ferry between Portsea and Queenscliff.

 Become a FishingMad Member